Four Leadership Books:

-Milestones Ministry offers three leadership books that can be used to engage the congregation in conversations about faith formation.
+Milestones Ministry offers four leadership books that can be used to engage the congregation in conversations about faith formation.

 From the Great Omission to Vibrant Faith: The Role of the Home in Renewing the Church by David W. Anderson

 This book identifies a repeated mistake happening in church practices.
 This mistake is not inviting, equipping, and expecting parents and other adults to play a vital role in the faith formation of their children and the young people in their congregation.
 David W. Anderson calls this error the Great Omission.
 He writes to congregational leaders, parents, grandparents, and adults who seek a vibrant faith in Jesus Christ for themselves and their children.

 Frogs Without Legs Can’t Hear by David W. Anderson and Dr. Paul Hill

 “It takes a whole church frog (head/leadership), torso (body), and legs (home) to raise persons of faith in a world in need of God.”
 This book challenges church professionals and volunteers to shift the center of faith formation from the congregation to a shared center involving the home and ministry in daily life.
 Drawing on five principles that define the congregation, home partnership, and four key faith practices that promote faith development.
 David and Paul have written a timely and provocative book keenly suited to ministry in the 21st century.